dimkauzh/old-vuelto-no-support/README.md

 We have a [installation guide here](INSTALLATION.md)

 ### Getting the Go package
-Vertex is an ordinary go package, so you can get it using this command:
+Vuelto is an ordinary go package, so you can get it using this command:
 ```bash
 go get github.com/dimkauzh/vuelto@latest
 ```